ahmadkhubaib/docker-kubernetes/Docker/commands.md

 ### Executing commands in running container

 1. `docker exec -it <containerID> <command>` (e.g, docker exec -it xxxxxxx redis-cli, to use redis cli in redis docker server container)
+2. when a container is created it has 3 channels STDIN,STDOUT,STDERR for input,ouput,error respectively. `-it` flag is used to pass input commands from our terminal to container STDIN channel.